Mxrk23/Active-Directory/README.md

 <p align="center">
 6.Install Active Directory Domain Services. <br/>
-<br> Now that I have my NICs and configured the IP address of my internal network I will now install AD DS and create a domain.<br>
+<br> Now that I have my NICs and configured the IP address of my internal network I will now install AD DS and create a domain.
+This installation is done from the server manager dashboard.<br>